sjsivert/sjsivert/README.md

 # NoA Ignite Template monorepo

 This monorepo is meant as a template for creating new projects when working with Sanity, Next.js and React components.
-The repo is meant as a "guide".
+The repo is meant as a "guide" for how to structure your apps and packages.
 You _can_ clone the repo and adjust it to your needs, but it's probably better to start your own monorepo and pick individual parts from this repo.

+> PS: All the apps, packages and documentation assumes that you have at least some knowledge of how to work with both Sanity, React and Next projects.
+This is not a "getting started" ...thing 🤓

 ## Documentation